KISDinteractive/fundamentals22w/sessions/Session3_Advanced_Code/README.md

 <img src=img/ownfunction3.png width=80% >

-It is also possible to define parameters for own functions, in order to interact and manipulate the values  inside the function when the function is called.
+It is also possible to define parameters for custom functions to interact and manipulate the values within the function when it is called.

 <img src=img/ownfunction4.png width=80% >

 ### Task: Recreate the rect() function of processing with an own function, which draws a rectangle with 4 lines.

 **Example Solution**: [Code File](https://github.com/KISDinteractive/fundamentals22w/tree/main/sessions/Session3_Advanced_Code/src/Code5_myRect)

-**Special:** you could also solve the Task by using point() only.
+**Special:** You could also solve the Task by using point() only.
 The result would look [like this (code file)](src/Code_5_myRect_alternativeVersionUsingPoints/Code_5_myRect_alternativeVersionUsingPoints.pde).